Close Banner

 Here are some important tips and tricks to note before getting on the Studio Tour:

-• Some of the attractions that the tour experiences can be loud with lots of rough movement and special effects, so prepare your tadpoles for this in advance!
+• Some of the attractions that the tour experiences can be loud with lots of rough movement and special effects.
+Prepare your tadpoles for this in advance!
 You can even watch our YouTube POV video below to set those expectations.

 • Don't froget to grab your 3-D glasses while in the queue.
-If you happen to board the tram without the glasses, get the attention of an employee and they will hoppily provide you with a pair before beginning the tour.
+If you happen to board the tram without the glasses, get the attention of an employee.
+They will hoppily provide you with a pair before beginning the tour.

 • Use the restroom just before getting in line for this ride!
 The tour's wait time combined with its long duration means it will probably be a while before you have another chance to go (and you do not want to get stuck on the Studio Tour with a full bladder).